In recent years, when talking to people about food and eating, it’s become increasingly common to hear: “I’m addicted to sugar.”

 For such words to be useful, we need to explore what, exactly, we’re talking about.

-So, today, rather than answer for you whether sugar (or pizza or ice-cream or comfort eating) is addictive, I’m going to share our working definition of addiction…then put the question back to you.
+So, today, rather than answer for you whether sugar (or pizza or ice-cream or comfort eating) is addictive, I’m going to share a working definition of addiction…then put the question back to you.
 Ready?

 of any substance or action